The1Azreen/Discord-Rich-Presence-DB/README.md

 Head to your Discord app, go to **Settings**, type "advanced", and enable **Developer Mode**.

 ### 4. Login with Discord ID
-Head to the project app, log in with your Discord ID, and paste the Client ID.
+Head to the project app, log in with your Discord ID and paste the Client ID.

 ### 5. Choose a Game and Display Status
 Choose a game you want to display in your curated list and click **Display Status**.
 You should see the status updated on Discord.